Brown-NSG/P4Visor/readme.md

                          --AB-testing
 ```
 #### Shadow configure management and agent
 P4Visor compiler will generate a P4Visor configure file in the generated directory, name `P4VisorConfigure`.
-SPM can translate the control messages, such as the flow entry add messages.
-More detail are in `SPM` directory. -->
+PVM can translate the control messages, such as the flow entry add messages.
+More detail are in `PVM` directory. -->

 ## 2. Supporting flexible testing operators